For contact info, please see the Sci.Electronics.Repair FAQ Email Links Page.

 More to come, perhaps.

-The only repairs that aren't totally unreasonable for a first attempt are to replace the plastic Nikon F bayonet mount on smaller lenses that can get damaged easily (but even this may risk breaking a wire, tearing a ribbon cable, or losing a tiny part), or to replace a bashed front or rear lens group (though on many, doing the latter requires realignment, which is not possible without the proper high tech equipment and training), or the rear housing.
-The mounting ring may be available at reasonable cost but anything else is likely to have to be cannibalized from a similar lens.
-So what's the point other for the challenge or excitement value. ;-) If you do decide to take the plunge on a more involved repair, take photos at every step even if there is a repair manual available evem of how it goes back together seems obvious when taken apart.
-It may not be obvious an hour or day later.
+Having said that, there are a few repairs that can be tackled without a great deal of experience with a reasonble chance of success.
+These include replacement of the plastic Nikon F Bayonet Mount on smaller lenses that can get damaged easily, to replace a bashed front lens group, or to replace broken focus/zoom roller/guides in some specific models.
+Replacing a bashed back lens group on many lenses in theory requires doing optical alignment, which is not possible without the proper high tech equipment and training).
+How well the lens would work without this is not known.
+The Bayonet Mount may be available at reasonable cost but anything else is likely to have to be cannibalized from a similar lens.
+So what's the point other than for the challenge or excitement value. ;-) If you do decide to take the plunge on a more involved repair, take photos at every step even if there is a repair manual available evem of how it goes back together seems obvious when taken apart.
+It may not be obvious an hour or day later - or even a minute later.
 Label parts that fit together with "match marks" of some sort like coded scratches or white paint.
-Many assemblies may appear to have 3-fold (120 degree) symmetry, but that doesn't mean they will work correctly if the wrong choice made.
+Many assemblies may appear to have 3-fold symmetry, but that doesn't mean they will work correctly if the wrong choice made.
+In some cases it isn't quite 120 degrees; in others there are subtle differences preventing engagement of various parts.
+In short, adding match marks during disassembly is essential to retaining sanity when putting it all back together.
+Where a repair manual exists, it may references specific features but this is hit or miss.
 Segregate screws as well since not all the teeny-tiny screws are identical.
 Work on a surface where tiny parts won't go bouncing off to oblivion.
 There are unique screws for plastic and metal, and of different diameters and lengths.
 A padded surface may be useful as well as a magnetic pad to "store" screws and such.
 Many of the threaded holes are into soft plastic so stripping them is always a risk.
 If a screw seems tight, it's probably the wrong size.
 A set of quality Jeweler's or miniature precision Philips screw drivers with magnetic or magnetizable tips is a must.

 These aren't like your great uncle's SLR lenses - and even those were basically impossible to repair without proper precision tools, most excellent eyesight and/or a microscope, and a steady hand.
 There are serious high tech parts in Auto Focus (autofocus or AF) Vibration Reduction (VR) zoom lenses including a miniature motor and possibly a gear train, angle encoders and other sensors for zoom and focus, MEMS gyros and voice coil actuators, PCBs with highly integrated ICs including a microcomputer, and many fragile flex-cables and connectors.
 In short these are complex intricate electro-mechanical systems, not just a bunch of optics!
 Though even the basic "kit" AF-S DX Nikkor 18-55mm f/3.5-5.6G VR zoom lens has 11 individual optical elements including one that is aspherical, and others like the Nikon AF-S DX 18-200mm f/3.5-5.6G ED VR II may have 16 or more.